jpvitan/earthquakeph/README.md

 ### Install

-You can install **EarthquakePH** as an app on your iOS or Android device by following the steps in the video below.
+You can install **EarthquakePH** as an app on your iOS or Android device by following the steps below.

 #### iOS